eeshvardasikcm/shrota-dev/README.md

   - shrota-dev folder inside Shrota app project folder ✅
   - Shrota app private eeshvardasikcm GitHub repository created and cloned ✅
   - merge downloaded private GitHub repo with offline Shrota app project ✅
-  - merge downloaded shrota-dev GitHub repo with offline Shrota app project
+  - merge downloaded shrota-dev GitHub repo with offline Shrota app project ✅
   - eeshvardasikcm/carbon-lang `issue_manage` contribution becomes part of shrota-dev
+    - merge downloaded eeshvardasikcm/carbon-lang `issue-manage` branch with offline Shrota app project
-    - As is current design of Shrota app, a GCP Compute VM running Carbon is the architechture
+    - As is current design of Shrota app, a GCP Compute VM running Carbon is the architechture ✅
-      - `issue_manage` contribution to Carbon may potentially be used for various purposes
+      - `issue_manage` contribution to Carbon may potentially be used for various purposes ✅
-      - `issue_manage` will be integrated into Shrota to handle Shrotas Firebase integration on Debian
+      - `issue_manage` will be integrated into Shrota to handle Shrotas Firebase integration on Debian ✅
-      - Basic Carbon functionality should be sufficient to enable `issue_manage` to handle the needed Debian 'shell scripting'
+      - Basic Carbon functionality should be sufficient to enable `issue_manage` to handle the needed Debian 'shell scripting' ✅
     - Carbon `issue_manage` achieves basic operational success on Debian.
     - Carbon `issue_manage` increases relevancy and Carbon contributor compliance
 - Graha 1.0.0 beta inside Shrota app